 Dr Fiona Lewis-McDougall completed her undergraduate studies at the University of Liverpool (Anatomy and Human Biology) and obtained her PhD at the UK Centre for Tissue Engineering, University of Liverpool.
 Subsequently, Fiona completed her post-doctoral research at the Centre for Stem Cells and Regenerative Medicine at King’s College London.
 She recently joined the Centre for Microvascular Research at the WHRI as a lecturer in myocardial repair and regeneration.
 Fiona is now establishing her own research group to investigate the effect of ageing on induced pluripotent stem cells regenerative potential in cardiovascular disease.

-Fiona’s research focuses on understanding the effect of ageing on stem cell regenerative potential for cardiac repair and regeneration, she is currently pursuing two major research themes.
+Fiona’s research primarily focuses on understanding the effect of ageing on stem cell regenerative potential for cardiac repair and regeneration, she is currently pursuing a number of major research themes:

-In recent years, exosomes have been identified as both biomarkers and therapeutic agents with evidence to suggest that they exert protective effects by transferring their contents to rescue injured neighbouring cells by regulating apoptosis, inflammation, fibrosis, and angiogenesis.
-A therapeutic source of exosomes for the treatment of cardiovascular disease has yet to be identified.
-To address this, we will isolate and screen iPSC-derived exosomes in an attempt to identify a source of exosomes capable of mediating cardiac repair.
+In recent years, extracellular vesicles (EVs) have been identified as both biomarkers and therapeutic agents, with evidence to suggest that they exert protective effects by transferring their contents to rescue injured neighbouring cells.
+A therapeutic source of EVs for the treatment of heart disease has yet to be identified.
+To address this, we are exploring different sources of EVs as mediators of cardiac repair and aim to identify the mechanisms by which they exert their regenerative effects.

 Memberships / Awards